prebid/prebid-server-java/docs/config-app.md

 ## Geo location
 - `geolocation.cookie-sync-enabled` - if equals to `true` geo location service will be used in `/setuid` and `/cookie_sync` endpoints handling.
+- `geolocation.openrtb2-auctions-enabled` - if equals to `true` geo location service will be used in `/openrtb2/auction` and `/openrtb2/amp` endpoints handling.

 ## General settings
 - `external-url` - the setting stands for external URL prebid server is reachable by,